 Does your package include an underground trip to the Manapouri power station?

 We do travel past the external walls of the station but choose not to provide this tour as the focus of our trip is experiencing Doubtful Sound.
-The Power Station Tour offered by another company is operating from 1 November 2016, should you wish to visit the power station seperately.
+Update as of October 2018: The Manapouri Underground Power Station is CLOSED due to ongoing maintenance so the Power Station is currently closed for an indefinite period.

 I have heard that some Cabins are next to the power/generator room in the boat which could make sleeping at night very difficult, is this the case?